 "Yeah."
 There was a soft, kind glimmer in his eyes that seemed to read Sasuke like a book.
 For a second Sasuke was reminded of the old Naruto, but as soon as it was there it was gone.
 After that day Naruto never asked about Sasuke's and his friendship.
 Sasuke was just fine with that.

 All Naruto seemed to want to do was jump out of his room window at times.
-He would look at the world beyond the glass, whether it was day or night, and just stare.
+He would look out the glass, whether it was day or night, and just stare.
 Sasuke had wanted to know what was going through his mind at those moments, but he figured it was this Naruto's way of thinking.

 The old Naruto never really thought about much, and if he did he spoke what he was thinking.
 Loudly.
 This Naruto was reserved and serene to watch.
-He was meticulous and calculating and almost graceful.
+He was meticulous, calculating, and almost graceful.
 After sitting alone with Naruto for nearly two weeks, he saw how badly the boy wanted to go outside.
 Despite their differences, Naruto had always been a nature lover, and being cooped up was never something he'd looked forward to.

 She sighed under her breath and Sasuke knew she'd caved.
 "Naruto, would you like to go back to your own house?
 You won't be alone, Sasuke is going to stay with you the entire time."
 She gave the raven a stern look from the side and continued.
 "Sakura and I will stop by frequently and I'll have guards posted around your house the whole time."
 Naruto smiled brighter than he had since he'd woken up, and laughed lightly.